cnlohr/espbadapple/README.md

 I implemented a k-means approach, and wowee!
 The tiles that came out of k-means was AMAZING!!!

+### Other notes
+ * I got 15% savings when I broke the "run length" and "glyph ID" fields apart.
+ * When having split tables, I tried exponential-golomb coding, and it didn't help.
+Savings was not worth it.

 ## Previous Work
  * Commodore 64 - 170kB, 312x184@12FPS, Full Video, glyphs (16x16) -  https://www.youtube.com/watch?v=OsDy-4L6-tQ